klperez/test/README.md

 # test
-test repositories for educational propose.
+test repositories for educational propose and aditional coments